-The purpose of performance management is to create a set of processes that focus on employees job roles and aim to maintain and improve performance.
+The purpose of performance management is to create a set of processes that focus on employees job roles.
+And aim to maintain and improve performance.
 The key elements of performance management are; planning and expectation setting, regular monitoring, development and improvement, rewards and compensation and feedback.
 The process is strategic and incorporates the organisations objectives alongside the department and individual objectives.
-Employees need to communicate effectively, fully understand their responsibilities and be satisfied and challenged in their work.
+Employees need effective communication to fully understand their responsibilities.
+And to be satisfied and challenged in their work.

-Let’s look at each of these key elements in more detail to understand how each can contribute to the overall success of your organisation and create a happy and productive workforce.
+Let’s look at each of these key elements in more detail.
+Understand how each can contribute to the overall success of your organisation and create a happy and productive workforce.

 Planning and Expectation Setting

-At each one to one the work plan should be referred to.
-What progress has been made since last time?
+Refer back to the work plan at each one to one meeting.
+What has happened since you last discussed it?
 Did they meet their targets?
 If not, why?

 Development and Improvement

 Once you and the employee have become used to one another, the role and their workplace, you can start to encourage further improvement and development.
 If they are doing well, and are on target to meet their goals, now is the time to encourage ways the employee could begin to exceed and go beyond their original goal.

 Rewards and Compensation

 If you have completed a project or en employee has had an individual success, it is essential to bring the whole team together to share in the celebration.
 Mark the occasion clearly and ensure that everyone feels included and connected to the success.